Citizen Initiative Process

 What is the Approval Process for a Citizen Initiative Application?

-In considering the proponent’s application, the Chief Electoral Officer may:
+In considering the proponent’s application, the Chief Electoral Officer may consult with and advise whether the application and proponent meet the requirements in the legislation.

-No later than 30 days after the date on which an elector applied, or on which the Court gives its decision, the Chief Electoral Office must determine if the requirements above have been met.
+No later than 7 days* after the date on which the proponent applied, the Chief Electoral Office must determine if the requirements above have been met.

-If they have, the Chief Electoral Officer will notify the proponent within 7 days of the date of determination and publish a Notice of Initiative Petition on the Elections Alberta website.
+If they have been met, the Chief Electoral Officer will notify the proponent within 7 days of the date of determination and publish a Notice of Initiative Petition on the Elections Alberta website.
 This notice will include the application and statement provided by the proponent.
+The Minister of Justice will also be notified and receive a copy of the application.

 If the Chief Electoral Officer is not satisfied the requirements have been met, the Chief Electoral Officer will reject the application and notify the applicant of the rejection and the reasons for the rejection.